Emily Shirreff: Educational work

 In the 1870s, the sisters actively turned their attention to promoting education.
 Emily helped raise funds for the North London Collegiate School and continued to write papers on women's education.
 She was the second mistress of Girton College, Cambridge succeeding Charlotte Manning who served for only a term.
 Shirreff remained connected to the college until her death.
 Emily was one of the founders of the Froebel Society and was its president from 1876 until her death.
-She also wrote many articles and booklets on kindergarten education.
-Emily was also the vice-president of the Parents' National Union.
+She also wrote many articles and booklets on kindergarten education, and was the vice-president of the Parents' National Union.
+In 1879, under the pen name 'Member of the Aristocracy', she published a popular etiquette manual, Manners and Rules of Good Society, which she likely saw as a means of furthering her educational ideas.

 In 1871, with her sister, Mary Gurney, Henrietta Stanley, Baroness Stanley of Alderley, and the support of HRH Princess Louise, Emily founded the National Union for the Improvement of the Education of Women of all Classes, (also known as the Women's Education Union).
 Emily was heavily involved in the work of the union as its honorary secretary and co-editor of its journal, the Journal of the Women’s Education Union.
 The Union also found the Girls' Public Day School Company in 1872, which opened secondary schools for girls which offered the same educational opportunities as boys' schools, and still operates today as the Girls' Day School Trust.
 She was very active on the Council of the company and was made a vice-president in 1896.
 Emily was also involved in the Union's foundation of an evening college for women and the teachers training and registration society.